 The International Christian University has long been committed to Asian Studies.
 The first president of ICU, Yuasa Hachiro, insisted that ICU should be international, inter-racial, inter-cultural, and co-educationial.
 He encouraged broad exchange relationships with scholars and students in Asia.
-Cho Takeda Kiyoko was instrumental in setting up a Committee on Asian Studies in 1958 which in 1971 was re-organized as the Institute of Asian Cultural Studies.
+Cho Takeda Kiyoko was instrumental in setting up the Committee on Asian Studies in 1958, which in 1971 was re-organized as the Institute of Asian Cultural Studies.
 She served as Director of the Institute for many years.
 It was her belief that ICU, located in Japan, could serve as an academic and cultural mediator between West and East.
 The goal of the Institute has been to facilitate research of Asian societies, including Japan, and to understand their historical development in world perspective.

 The Institute of Asian Cultural Studies seeks to: